dnywh/brown-pages/src/guides/sydney.md

 ---
 title: Sydney
-type: city-container
+eleventyNavigation:
-province: New South Wales
+  key: Sydney
-country: Australia
+  parent: New South Wales
-draft: true
+draft: false
 ---

 This is a city-container page.
 Hyperlocal information is available for specific parts of Sydney: